logzio/logz-docs/_source/logzio_collections/_log-sources/azure-blob.md

 You have the option to either connect to an existing Blob storage account or create a new one.
 Either way, the following services are created when you deploy this integration:

-* Serveless Function App
+* Serverless Function App
 * Application Insights
 * App Service Plan
-* Event Hub Namspace
+* Event Hub Namespace
 * Event Grid System Topic
 * Storage Account for the Function's logs
 * _Optional_ Blob Storage Account.
-(Only created if you select the option to deploy a new blob storage.)
+(Only created if you select the option to deploy a new account.)

 ![Integration-architecture](https://dytvr9ot2sszz.cloudfront.net/logz-docs/integrations/logzio-blob-diagram.png)